MetPX/sarracenia/doc/mirroring_use_case.rst

 HPCR solution as a whole (with mirroring deferred) occurred in September of 2017, and work on mirroring essentially stopped until October (because of activities related to the commissioning work).

-We continued work on two approaches, the libcshim, and the GPFS-policy.
+We continued work on two approaches, the libsrshim, and the GPFS-policy.
 The queries run by the GPFS-policy had to to be tuned, eventually an overlap of 75 seconds (where a succeeding query would ask for file modifications up to a point 75 seconds before the last one ended) because there were issues with files being missing in the copies.
 Even with this level of overlap, there were still missing files.
-At this point, in late November, early December, the libcshim was working well enough to be so encouraging that folks lost interest in the GPFS policy.
-In contrast to an average of about a 10-minute delay starting a file copy with GPFS-policy queries, the libcshim approach has the copy queued as soon as the file is closed on the source file system.
+At this point, in late November, early December, the libsrshim was working well enough to be so encouraging that folks lost interest in the GPFS policy.
+In contrast to an average of about a 10-minute delay starting a file copy with GPFS-policy queries, the libsrshim approach has the copy queued as soon as the file is closed on the source file system.

 It should be noted that when the work began, the python implementation of Sarracenia was a data distribution tool, with no support for mirroring.
 As the year progressed features (symbolic link support, file attribute transportation, file removal support) were added to the initial package.
 The idea of periodic processing (called heartbeats) was added, first to detect failures of clients (by seeing idle logs) but later to initiate garbage collection for the duplicates cache, memory use policing, and complex error recovery.
-The use case precipitated many improvements in the application, including a second implementation in C for environments where a Python3 environment was difficult to establish, or where efficiency was paramount (the libcshim case).
+The use case precipitated many improvements in the application, including a second implementation in C for environments where a Python3 environment was difficult to establish, or where efficiency was paramount (the libsrshim case).

 Does it Work?
 -------------

-In December 2017, the software for the libcshim approach looks ready, it is deployed in some small parallel (non-operational runs).
+In December 2017, the software for the libsrshim approach looks ready, it is deployed in some small parallel (non-operational runs).
 It is expected that in January 2018, more parallel runs will be tried, and it should proceed to operations this winter.
 It is expected that the delay in files appearing on the second file system will be on the order of five minutes after they are written on the source tree, or 72 times faster than rsync (see next section for performance info).